GoTolstoy/tolstoy-toly-kb/products/product/onsite/spotlight-carousel/auto-play-video-functionality-in-pdp-carousel.md

 ## Auto-Play Video Functionality in PDP Carousel

-The auto-play video functionality in the Product Detail Page (PDP) carousel is not available out-of-the-box.
-This feature requires custom development by the Tolstoy development team.
-If you need this functionality, you will need to coordinate with Tolstoy's developers to implement it according to your specific requirements.
+When it comes to the Product Detail Page (PDP) carousel, the auto-play video functionality is not an out-of-the-box feature.
+This means that it is not available as a standard feature that can be easily enabled or configured without additional work.
+Instead, implementing this functionality requires custom development by Tolstoy's team.
+If you need this feature, you will need to reach out to Tolstoy's team for assistance in developing and integrating the auto-play video functionality into your PDP carousel.